Vietnam War Photos - River Patrol Force

 PBRs of the Navy's 549th River Division proceed along the Saigon River, approximately 7km southeast of Dau Tieng, during Operation Tom Sawyer.

-A pair of Seawolf gunships on a search and destroy mission above the Uminh Forest in the Mekong Delta.
+Three Seawolf helicopter gunships on a search and destroy mission above the Uminh Forest in the Mekong Delta.

 Vietnamese Navy (VNN) PBRs head out on patrol.